 This article is part of series that describes the considerations and processes when correcting a payroll check.
-This specific article is italicized and bold in the series table of contents below.

 If a problem has occurred with an employee's check, the issue can be corrected by voiding, reversing or reissuing that specific check.
 The action taken will depend on the check's current status (i.e. if the check is in hand, if the check is lost or damaged, or if the check has been deposited).
 It is important to note that if a check needs to be corrected, a corresponding invoice correction may need to be completed as well.
 This article covers processing paycheck corrections only.

 For instructions on processing an invoice correction, see the Invoice Corrections article.